blue0knight/bootstrap-4.3.1-sass-gulp4-boilerplate/README.md

   - `gulp script`     - To move js files from node_modules to js

-  - `gulp `           - To start a local server with browserSync and hot reloading on changes to files (HTML, SCSS, JS).
+  - `gulp watch`      - To start a local server with browserSync and hot reloading on changes to files (HTML, SCSS, JS).

+  - `gulp`            - To run style, script and watch parallel tasks